haniehm26/rl-based-news-rs/README.md

 We implemented a News Recommender System with an Online Reinforcement Learning approach, based on [MIND](https://www.microsoft.com/en-us/research/publication/mind-a-large-scale-dataset-for-news-recommendation/) dataset.
 Our first challenge was how to extract information from news texts and categories that represent precisely the data.
 Second challenge was how to formulate problem in a RL literature.
 Finally, we had to figure out how to train the model in offline manner.

+## Features
++ Designed a Deep Q-Network model using Pytorch
++ Deployed and tracked the model using the MLFlow tool
++ Developed a very straightforward back-end using FastAPI
++ Wrote a Dockerfile and dockerized the whole project

 ## Technologies
 + python = 3.9